 Chick mash = 54,000 x 10 = 540,000 Naira

 Total cost = 150,000 x 10 = 1,500,000 Naira

 So you would need at least 1.5M to raise 1000 layers in Nigeria.

 Read Also: How To Start Poultry Farming In South Africa

 Layer poultry farming cost – The cost of rearing 100 layers in Nigeria

 This is not about the cost of rearing 100 layers in Nigeria but comprises how much you need to set up a standard eggs production business in Nigeria.

-If you are just starting out, feeding and housing would take the most of your capital which you need to prepare for.
+If you are just starting out, feeding and housing will take the most of your capital which you need to prepare for.

 Conclusion on the cost of rearing 100 layers in Nigeria

-What are your thoughts on this great article that really expose you to the cost of rearing 100 layers in Nigeria?
+What are your thoughts on this great article that really exposes you to the cost of rearing 100 layers in Nigeria?
 Don’t forget to share out to other interested farmers!